baderberro/Networks/README.md

 2. In Terminal A, navigate to the directory where the chat application files are located and run: server.py

-3. In Terminal A, navigate to the directory where the chat application files are located and run: client.py
+3. In Terminal B, navigate to the directory where the chat application files are located and run: client.py

 4. Once both instances of the application are running, use the prompts to send messages or files.